mmikowski/hi_score/README.md

 - buildify + superpack: Build system

 ### CSS
 CSS libraries are copied to the `css/vendor` directory with their version number appended to their names.
-We currently include the Font Awesome library.
+We copy the Font Awesome CSS files to this directory:

+- [Font Awesome][_30]: Icon fonts

 ### Fonts
 Font files are copied to the `font/vendor` directory with their version number appended to their names.
-We currently include the open-sans-webfont and Font Awesome files.
+We copy the open-sans-webfont and Font Awesome files to this directory:

+- [Font Awesome][_30]: Icon fonts
+- [Open Sans][_31]: OSS Font face

 ## Distribution
 This is where it all comes together.
 The build system removes everything from the distribution except for the essentails.
 It also compresses, obsufucates, and superpacks.
 The result can load up to 10x faster and typically consumes only 5-10% of the disk space of the development code.

 The results of a build are found in `build/dist`.
 Take a look at how few files and little disk space is used in our distribution:

 ```bash
   hi_score$ cd build/dist
   dist$ tree
 ```

 **Superpack** analyzes symbol use and replaces them with the smallest keys available prioritized by frequency.
 It reports this frequency which makes further optimizations by pruning code easier.
-On larger code projects with many object properities **Superpack** has been shown to reduce minimized code by an additional 50%.
+On larger code projects with many object properities **Superpack** has been shown to reduce minimized code by up to an additional 50%.

 Reducing a dozen or so HTTP requests to one for a single, highly compressed JS file can reduce load time to 10% of prior values.
 The table below shows some of the results:

 | Attribute   | Original (%)     | Minified (%)     | Superpack (%)    |
 |-------------|-----------------:|-----------------:|-----------------:|